fusewp/fusewp/readme.txt

 == Changelog ==

+= 2.1.24.1 =
+* Added a mechanism for retrying jobs on failure.
+* Increased beehiiv api timeout to 60secs
+* Added a second throttle to beehiiv api during bulksync

 = 2.1.24.0 =
 * Upgraded HubSpot integration fully to v3 API.
 * Fixed bug where Kit attempted to add tag to subscriber without an email.
-* Fixed HubSpot cache clearing bug
+* Fixed HubSpot cache clearing bug.
 * Performance improvements to reduce memory usage.

 = 2.1.23.1 =